How Effective are Large Language Models in Generating Software Specifications?: RQ3: Comparative Failure Diagnosis

 \subsubsection{LLM Failure Root Causes}

-Since LLM results are difficult to interpret, it is in general difficult to determine the root causes of failing cases by LLMs.
-We hence determine the root cause by finding a fix for it.
+Since LLM results are difficult to interpret, it is in general difficult to determine the root causes of failing cases of LLMs.
+We employ the counterfactual method~\cite{rosenbaum2010design, neuberg2003causality}: a structured approach to identifying causal factors by altering one variable at a time to observe the impact on the outcome.
+In particular, we determine the root cause by finding a fix for it.
 The nature of the fix indicates the root cause.
 In some cases, the failure may be fixed in multiple ways.
 We consider the one requiring the least effort as the root cause and categorize them into five categories.
-Fig.~\ref{fig:rootcause} presents the distributions of the root causes of \basemodel in different sections of the Venn diagrams (Fig.~\ref{fig:venn}).
+Fig.~\ref{fig:jdoctor_rootcause} presents the distributions of the root causes of \basemodel in different sections of the Venn diagrams (Fig.~\ref{fig:venn_jdoctor}).
 We now explain the five categories.

-\paragraph{Ineffective Prompts} It means that the failure is due to the ineffectiveness of the examples in prompt, even with SR. Although SR significantly improves FSL's performance (Section~\ref{sec:rq2}), it occasionally falls short in selecting the appropriate examples.
+\mypara{Ineffective Prompts} It means that the failure is due to the ineffectiveness of the examples in the prompt, even with SR. Although SR significantly improves FSL's performance (Section~\ref{sec:rq2}), it occasionally falls short in selecting the appropriate examples.
 If we can fix a failing case by manually selecting more relevant example(s) to the prompt, or simply altering the order of the examples in the original prompt, we consider the failure is due to ineffective prompts.